Gary Linnen: Unlocking the Power of Peer Leaders

 And so we also acknowledge that as a ninth grader, you may not know what you want to do, but having a 12th grader, you know, say, hey, you know, if you were, you know, 10 years from now, if I saw you, what would you be doing?

-If they said, I want to, you know, be a detective.
-We're like, great, no problem.
+If they said, I want to, you know, be a detective. we're like great no problem

+True or false?
 Incognito mode makes you invisible on the internet.
 The answer is false.

 Most people have no idea, but your browsing history can still be monitored and even recorded unless you use ExpressVPN.